Uralla Shire Strategic Water Planning Study

 Water testing crew on Kentucky Creek Dam September 2025

-NSW Public Works Advisory commissioned as Consultant on Strategic Water Security Planning Study
+NSW Public Works appointed Strategic Water Security Consultant

 As part of our commitment to securing long-term, sustainable water and wastewater services for our communities across the Shire, we have appointed NSW PWA to lead the Uralla Shire Strategic Water Security Planning Study.
 Public Works will present its findings to Council.
 This information will then be made available to the community during the engagement consultation program implemented by Becscomm PTY LTD.